Kitchen Remodeling in Wayne, PA

 What a 1900s Wayne stone colonial kitchen actually involves

-Most Wayne kitchen work falls into three project profiles:
+Most Wayne kitchen work is one of three jobs:

-- Open the wall to the dining or breakfast room
+- Open to the dining or breakfast room

 - Modern lighting and appliances

-- Service upgrades if still on a 1960s panel
+- Service upgrade if still on a 1960s panel

-Mid-century moderns and post-2000 contemporary rebuilds.
-Smaller share, often refresh-tier scope.
+Mid-century & newer — smaller share, often refresh-tier scope.

 Wayne kitchen costs — why Radnor Township projects skew higher